maheshsabnis/intern_aug_blaze/README.md

             - select, change
             - input:radio, click
             - input:check, click
+8. JavaScript Functions
+    - They are backbone of the Front-End JS Development
+    - They are used for
+        - Defining Logic
+        - Generating UI
+        - Creating Reusable Object Model
+    - Functions without input and output parameters
+    - Functions with input parameters but no output parameter
+    - Functions with input and output paramerters
+    - Function Objects
+        - They are used to define a Class like coding with encapsulation and access-specifiers in JavaScript
+            - Reference Functions
+                - The funcation with its implementation(including nested function aka child functions) are stored in a single object like class.
+                - Syntax
+                    - var obj = function(){....}
+                        - all publically accessible members(function/data variables) will ber prefixed using 'this'
+                - Ref. type functions extensions are possible using
+                    - prototype keyword
+                    - Each Type in JavaScript is Object
+                    - number, string, Date, {}, [], function
+                - The function has 'prototype' property to define extension
+            - Close-Type FUnction aka JS Function thaty returns a JSON object
+                - syntax
+                    - function MyFunction(){  return { K1:V1,K2:V2,.....  }  };
+                    - Kx: is the Key which is public function or data member exposed by MyFunction object
+                    - Vx: The implementation of the function Kx or Value of the Property Kx
+            - Immediately-Invocable-Function-Expressions (IIFE)
+                - Like Self Executable High Priority JavaScript
+                - This will invoked and executed along with the window (browser) object initialization
+                - Syntax
+                    (function(){......})();

 # Assignments
 # Date: 13-08: Create a Simple Calculator like Windows Calculator by adding a wincalc.html page in the application